Drifter-Supremo/mindful-inkwell-journal/memory-bank/productContext.md

 ## How It Should Work

 - Users can create journal entries via text or voice.
+- Simulated voice entries can be created using the microphone button in the entries list; these are saved to Firestore and persist after refresh, just like manual entries.
-- Voice entries are transcribed automatically using AI.
+- Voice entries will be transcribed automatically using AI in a future phase.
 - After saving an entry, the AI generates a poem based on the content, displayed alongside the entry.
 - Entries are organized in collapsible cards, each showing the original entry, AI poem, and timestamp.
 - The interface is responsive, visually appealing, and easy to navigate, with floating action buttons for quick entry creation.